It could be reasonable to assume that applications

 Jumps to a registered application.

 index is the index of the application.
 Starts at zero.
-The maximum number of built-in applications can be retrieved with 0x46B.
+The maximum

 The user apps start with the next number.